 Depending on where you go hiking or camping, you may face tough elements and rough action.
 Ponds, rocks, ground, rain, pebbles, and even chewing, can damage the buckles and make your dog backpack unusable.
-It’s fine if it happens at home, but if you’re camping overnight (or more) and your dog manages to ruin the pack, good luck for the journey home.
+It’s fine if it happens at home, but if you’re camping overnight (or more) and your dog manages to ruin the pack, good luck with the journey home.

 Clearly, what I looked into first when I got my dog his backpack was the compartments, pouches & pockets.
-It’s a reflex and it makes sense because a backpack for humans or for dogs is meant to carry stuff and keep it as well organised as possible.
+It’s a reflex and it makes sense because a backpack for humans or for dogs is meant to carry stuff and keep it as well organized as possible.
 There are two schools when it comes to compartments: